cassiozen/mithryn-ttrpg/campaign.md

 An overgrown tunnel leading to a collapsed section of an old root cell.
 Challenges: Collapsed debris, swarms of biting insects, and a druidic seal that may require puzzle-solving, magical insight, or brute force to bypass.
-Potential Challenges Before They Even Reach It Territorial Beasts: The elven forest is home to predators — giant owls, moss wolves, and territorial treants.
-Wandering Patrols: Mobile elven scouts may notice outsiders and tail them for hours before acting.
+Potential Challenges Before They Even Reach It Wandering Patrols: Mobile elven scouts may notice outsiders and tail them for hours before acting.
 Natural Hazards: Chasms hidden under moss, quickmire (bog that looks like solid ground), or poisonous plants.
 Elven Bureaucracy: If they try a legal approach (petitioning for Trahald’s release), they’ll have to navigate elven law, diplomacy, and bribes — all while avoiding giving away the real reason they want him.